baggio1103/what-is-wrong-with-this-code/README.md

 The ultimate goal to improve the overall troubleshooting skills and write a more scalable and reliable code.

-The task is get familiar with the code, think about 'What is wrong with the provided code' and come up with solutions that can deal with all the requirements of the API under different all conditions / test cases.
+The task is get familiar with the code, think about 'What is wrong with the provided code' and come up with solutions that can deal with all the requirements of the API under different conditions / test cases.

-Besides, for each such application, there will a separate dedicated branch that highlights the problems of that application, the errors that arise and I will try to provide provide with my own views how to handle all these errors.
+Besides, for each such application, there will a separate dedicated branch that highlights the problems of that application, the errors that arise and I will try to provide with my own views how to handle all these errors.
 ````
 -----